-To reach our ideal, the College must normalize proactive, wrap-around counseling / advising, academic and social support for our African American / Black students.
-Instead of relying on niche programs and students' own proactive efforts to discover and avail themselves of support services, the college must establish automatic / default systems of support to provide continuing guidance appropriate to each stage of a students' journey.
-To this end, we envision moving toward a cohort management system, initially prioritizing African American / Black students and eventually scaling to other DI populations (e.g. first generation college students) and possibly all incoming students.
+Solano Community College must normalize proactive, wrap-around counseling / advising, academic and social support for our Black and African American students.
+Instead of relying on niche programs and students' own proactive efforts to discover and avail themselves of support services, the college must establish default systems of support to provide continuing guidance appropriate to each stage of a students' journey.
+To this end, we envision moving toward a cohort management system (Completion & Success Teams), initially prioritizing Black and

+African American students and eventually scaling to other DI populations (e.g. first generation college students) and possibly all incoming students.

-- Develop Black and African American student cohort program (Umoja, HBCU pipeline, or similar, coordinating with current A@MEND & Imani as well as community organizations such as Wille B. Adkins) - 2.
-Complete DegreeWorks implementation to include student-facing portal - 3.
-Implement cohort management counseling model for Black and African American students, to support students through FA application, schedule planning, understanding the benefit of taking more units, etc. - 4.
-Conduct proactive outreach to Black and African American students at key milestones, to celebrate progress & coach next steps towards certificate and degree attainment or entry into the workforce. - 5.
-Increase awareness of our bachelor's degree in Biomanufacturing as one of the few California Community Colleges to offer a BA degree.
-Enhance our outreach and promotion of this program, recruiting students from disproportionately impacted populations and support a seamless onboarding to the college. - 6.
-Improve visibility & interface of graduation petition process-or eliminate petition and replace with proactive campaign of congratulations & invitation to graduate - 7.
-Additional research & analysis of target group
+- 1. Develop Black and African American student cohort program - a.
+(Umoja, HBCU pipeline, or similar, coordinating with current A2MEND and Imani as well as community organizations such as Wille B. Adkins). - 2.
+Complete DegreeWorks implementation to include student-facing portal. - 3.
+Implement cohort management counseling model for Black and African American students - a.
+Support students through FA application, schedule planning, understanding the benefit of taking more units, etc. - 4.
+Conduct proactive outreach to Black and African American students at key milestones - a.
+Celebrate progress and coach next steps towards certificate and degree attainment or entry into the workforce. - 5.
+Increase awareness of our bachelor's degree in Biomanufacturing as one of the few California Community Colleges to offer a BA degree. - Enhance our outreach and promotion of this program, recruiting students from disproportionately impacted populations and support seamless onboarding to the college. - 6.
+Improve visibility and interface of graduation petition process - a.
+Potentially eliminate petition and replace with proactive congratulatory campaign and invitation to graduate.